dauphaihau/meepo-fe/README.md

 ## Features
 - Log in, sign up, sign out, forgot password
 - User can update profile
-- User can create, delete, update, like, comment, pin post
+- User can create, delete, update, like, reply, pin post
 - Users can see their and other followers and the following list
 - Users can follow/unfollow other user
-- Realtime update likes, comment
+- Realtime update likes, reply
-- Search posts/users based on followers, likes, image, where user comment
+- Search posts/users based on followers, likes, image, where user reply
 - Search trends based on hashtags
 - Chat
 - Limit edit post